Who Am I?

 Hearing the clanking of those weights and, more importantly, wanting to get buff to impress my buddies, created an obsession.
-Not many kids leave a party at their friendˈs house to go home and lift weights, but that was yours truly.
+Not many kids leave a party at their friendˈs house to go home and lift weights, but that was yours truly!

 Lifting weights had a host of benefits beyond packing some muscle on my skinny 12-year-old frame.
 Most 12-year-old kids have a lot of energy, but I was a step removed from high energy, according to my mother.
 As a small boy, I would run around the house, jumping over couches, pretending I was a racehorse for extended periods of time.
 I also had a very difficult time sitting still in school.
 I always wanted to be moving.
 Weightlifting was crucial in my development as a teenager.
-It gave me confidence, a calming energy and helped me excel – well, maybe not excel, but at least be pretty damn good in sports.
+It gave me confidence, calming energy, and helped me excel – well, maybe not excel, but at least be pretty damn good in sports.

-I decided to pick things up a notch on my 20th birthday and entered a local bodybuilding show.
+I decided to pick things up a notch on my 20th birthday and entered a local bodybuilding contest.
 In 1989, there certainly wasn’t the plethora of fitness info that is available today and my nutritional advice was limited to that of a local gym owner.
 He told me to stick to lots of chicken breast and to refrain from eating more than one sweet potato per day.

 Probably not an optimal diet, but that is what I ate for the next eight weeks – six chicken breasts and one sweet potato a day.
 Let’s just say that by the end of the eighth week, I could not stand the sight of another rubbery chicken breast.
 I came in 3rd place and it was my first and last bodybuilding show.
 I often tell my kids and wife that it was the most difficult thing that I ever did.
 However, it built a foundation of discipline that shaped my life.